Flame442/FlameCogs/README.md

 `[p]monopoly [savename]`
 Begin a game of monopoly.
 Use the optional paramater `savename` to load a saved game.

+`[p]monopolyset <argument>`
+Config options for monopoly.
+This command is only usable by the guild owner and bot owner.

+`[p]monopolyset mention [value]`
+Set if players should be mentioned when their turn begins.
+Defaults to `False`.
+This command is only usable by the guild owner and bot owner.
+This value is server specific.

 # Planned changes